localstack/docs/content/en/user-guide/aws/ec2/index.md

 ## Libvirt VM Manager

 {{< alert title="Note" >}}
-The Libvirt VM manager is currently in preview phase and will be part of the Enterprise Plan upon release.
+The Libvirt VM manager is under active development.
-It is under active development.
+It is currently offered as a preview and will be part of the Enterprise Plan upon release.
-If a certain functionality is missing, please create a feature request on the [GitHub issue tracker](https://github.com/localstack/localstack/issues/new/choose).
+If a functionality you desire is missing, please create a feature request on the [GitHub issue tracker](https://github.com/localstack/localstack/issues/new/choose).
 {{< /alert >}}

 The Libvirt VM manager uses the [Libvirt](https://libvirt.org/index.html) API to create fully virtualized EC2 resources.